pointblack/pointblack.github.io/_posts/2018-02-04-reduce-webpack-bundle-size.md

 ![Before]({{ "/images/moment-webpack-before.png" | absolute_url }})

-To reduce the bundle size, we configure webpack using webpacks ContextReplacementPluginto to only bundle required locales by the application, in following case DE & EN locales.
+To reduce the bundle size, we configure webpack using `webpack.ContextReplacementPlugin` to to only bundle required locales by the application, in following case DE & EN locales.

 We add following snippet to the `webpack.config.js` file: